dgl-prc/m_testing_adversatial_sample/README.md

 # Introduction

-Corresponding code to the paper "Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing" by Jingyi Wang, Guoliang Dong, Jun Sun, Xinyu Wang, Peixin Zhang,accepted by ICSE 2019.
+Code to the paper "Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing" by Jingyi Wang, Guoliang Dong, Jun Sun, Xinyu Wang, Peixin Zhang in ICSE 2019.

-Implementations of this artifacts in pytorch 0.41 with python 2.7.
+The implementations of this artifact is based on pytorch 0.41 with python 2.7.
 #Code Structure

-This artifact includes four function modules, each of which is independent.
+This artifact includes four independent modules.

 - Adversarial Sample Generation (attacks)
 - Mutation Model Generation (lcr_auc)
 - Label Change Rate(lcr) and AUC over adversarial samples (model_mutation)
 - Adversarial Sample Detection (detect)

 *scripts* contains some bash shell files related to the four function modules.
 The **craftAdvSamples.sh** is used to check if the adversarial samples are valid.
-The folder **default-test** contains two shell fiels to analyze the lcr and auc over MNIST and CIFAR10 dataset respectively, and the results of auc are listed as follows:
+The folder **default-test** contains two shell files to analyze the LCR and AUROC over MNIST and CIFAR10 dataset respectively, and the results of auc are listed as follows:

-#### AUC Report for Cifar10 Data
+#### AUROC Report for Cifar10 Data
 attack|NAI|GF|NS|WS
 ---|---|---|---|---
 fgsm|**0.9000**|0.8814|0.7687|0.8476